Frequently Asked Questions

 Concatenated Messages (Segmented SMS)

-Message length rules: Messages are limited to 160 characters before splitting occurs.
+Message length rules: Messages split after 160 characters.

 MMS Support

-MMS messages are automatically converted to SMS with an embedded URL link.
-This ensures compatibility across all devices while still allowing rich media content to be shared through linked web pages.
+The system automatically converts MMS messages to SMS with an embedded URL link.
+This ensures compatibility across all devices while allowing you to share rich media content through linked web pages.

 Recipient Phone Number Compatibility